University Catalog 2024-2025

 ECON 4680 Economics of Poverty (3,4)

 This course presents an overview of inequality and poverty analysis with a focus on two main themes: measurement challenges and fiscal policy.
-Students will learn fiscal incidence methods and how to apply them to actual countries.
-Students will also learn basic inequality and poverty analysis techniques using the statistical software package Stata.
-Pre-requisites: ECON 3010 and ECON 3020.
-No prior knowledge of Stata is required.
+Students will learn how government policies affect poverty (i.e., fiscal incidence) and learn how to apply them to actual countries.
+Students will also learn basic inequality and poverty analysis techniques.
+The course is open to graduate and undergraduate students in the social sciences.
+ECON 6680 is the master's-level equivalent.

 An exploration of more advanced theories and evidence regarding economics of education and their application to education policy, especially the role of markets and government regulation in improving education outcomes.
-Prerequisite(s): ECON 1010, 1020 and 3230.
+The course covers a full range of school system designs ranging from traditional public schools that are directly operated and overseen by the government to charter schools and vouchers where the market plays a greater role.
+The advantages and disadvantages of each are discussed from economic and other perspectives and students carry out their own research.

 Prerequisite(s): ECON 1010, 1020 and 3230.